dheeraj3587/multi-modal-stock-intelligence/README.md

 ## Usage

-> **📌 Current Implementation Status**: The project is now in **Phase 2: Feature Engineering**.
-Phase 1 ingestion pipelines remain available, and new scripts for technical indicators, windowed sequences, and FinBERT embeddings have been added.
-ML model training and full API endpoints remain in the queue for upcoming phases.
-See the [Data Pipeline](#data-pipeline) and [Feature Engineering](#feature-engineering) sections for quick-start examples.
+> **📌 Current Implementation Status**: The project is now in **Phase 3: Time-Series Forecasting Models**.
+Phase 1 ingestion pipelines and Phase 2 feature engineering are complete.
+LSTM, GRU, and Transformer models have been implemented with MLflow experiment tracking and Optuna hyperparameter tuning.
+See the [Model Training](#model-training) section for quick-start examples or review the comprehensive [evaluation notebook](notebooks/forecasting_evaluation.ipynb).

 ### API Documentation